-No new acquisitions or relocations occurred this quarther due to COVID-19 executive orders in place and other factors.
-There are stormwater pipe easements needed that have been identified.
-We are working on contacting owners and residents to begin the acquisition process to include appraisals, environmental assessments, and title research.
+This quarter we purchased 731 Sedgewick Street and began the relocation process with the tenants.
+Paperwork for a permanent easement along Kimball Terrace is being finalized for the embankment of the raised roadway.
+We are continuing to work with property owners and residents to begin the acquisition process to include appraisals, environmental assessments, and title research where needed.
 We continue to work with Titan America on the land swap for the new Kimball Terrace alignment.